Enry99/SpinningTop/README.md

 You should be able to build the project in Visual Studio 2019 just by downloading the repo and opening the .sln file.
 Precompiled binary executable for Microsoft Windows is available in release.
+To build it on Linux one of these commands should work (provided they are run in 'Spinning top' source folder):
+$ g++ main.cpp window.cpp graph.cpp `fltk-config --use-forms --use-gl  --ldstaticflags --cxxflags`
+$ g++ main.cpp window.cpp graph.cpp-lGLU  -lfltk -lGL -lfltk_gl

 This project relies on FLTK 1.3.6 library (www.fltk.org).
 FLTK' source files are included in this repository, as well as compiled x64 libraries (.lib) for Microsoft Windows.